-Once filed, the patent application’s claims are examined by an assigned patent examiner for novel, inventive and industrial-applicability considerations in view of pertinent technology publicly available before the filing date, as well as any format considerations.
-Once deemed allowable by the patent examiner, the patent is issued after payment of the patent issue fee.
+Once a request for examination is filed, a patent application is examined by a patent examiner in view of any information publicly available before the filing date.
+Once deemed allowable by the patent examiner, the patent is issued after payment of an issue fee.

 c.
 Patent rights and terms conferred by patent issuance

-Enforcement of an issued Canadian patent can be obtained from the Federal Court of Canada or the Canadian provincial courts.
+Rights derived from an issued Canadian patent can be enforced through the Federal Court of Canada or Canadian provincial courts.

 A Canadian patent is a monopoly granted by the Canadian government that affords the patent holder an exclusive right to manufacture, sell or use an invention throughout the country for a period of 20 years from the date of the application.
-A patent owner or licensee may bring a court action against someone who infringes on the Canadian monopoly to the invention claimed by the patent.
+A patent owner or licensee may bring a court action against someone who infringes the claims of the patent.

 d.
 Ownership of a Canadian patent